manpagez: man pages & more

 use that cookie file as input.
 The CURLOPT_COOKIEFILE(3) is used for

-that too, as libcurl will automatically find out what kind of file it
+that too, as libcurl automatically finds out what kind of file it is

 Perhaps the most advanced cookie operation libcurl offers, is saving